PelagusWallet/pelagus-extension/README.md

 ### Commit signing

-Commits on the Taho repository are all required to be signed.
+Commits on the Pelagus repository are all required to be signed.
 No PR will be merged if it has unsigned commits.
 See the [GitHub documentation on commit signing](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification) to get it set up.